tytydraco/yessleep/out/My_grandma_found_a_board_game_called_Peters_Place_and_it_never_ends_Part_2.md

 “*Every* day with you is a bad day,” He said.
 “No wife of mine will entertain wild ideas of working in the *city*.
 If you were to let others gaze upon you, I… I… Well, I would do something worse than this, Belle.
 Something far worse.
 Better that it end this way, my darling. *I will make it quick.*”

 In a moment of violent abandon, driven by some primal urge to survive, Grandma transformed from a timid girl into an emboldened fighter.
 She snatched her husband’s lower arm, halting him moments before the first blonde strand was bitten by the frightful metal jaws of the machine.
-Reflexively,the man’sfingers loosened, releasing her hair.
+Reflexively, the man’s fingers loosened, releasing her hair.

 Gerald eyed her fearfully, stunned by her sudden counter-move.
 “What the *devil* are you doing, Annabelle?
 Unhand my arm, or I’ll make it far slower.
 Far—”